Building Muscle No Matter Your Age For Your Best Life

 Let me start out saying that when I was working one to one with clients no matter their stated goals, we always worked on building muscle.
 You see, the older I get and the more years of training experience I accrue under my belt, the more it becomes a mission to reach my goals of muscle building and gaining strength.
 The reason is this, if you and I are building muscle and strength then we have lifestyle independence.
 And to me, this is vitally important for quality of life for life!
 It is just that simple.

-When I hear folks say they have sore and painful joints and this is just a natural part of aging, I totally disagree!
+When I hear folks say they can’t build muscle because they have joint pain and this is just a natural part of aging, I totally disagree!
 It may be a part of the process, however, diet, exercise and how we think and feel about ourselves as we get older will show up in how we feel more than how we train and are building muscle.

 If you have not exercised or been involved in working out and are just beginning that is fantastic.
 You might have a period of adjustment, where you may feel a bit of muscle soreness.
 Do not give up and allow your body a chance to learn how to move in new ways.